Edward-lzl/Edward_lzl.github.io/_pages/about.md

 My research interests lie in Deep Learning and AI for Earth.

 If you are interested in the research intern or [Joint Training Ph.D.
 Project](https://www.shlab.org.cn/enrollment) at Shanghai AI Lab, feel free to drop me an [email](mailto:liuzili@pjlab.org.cn).
-Students with good foundations in the Foundation model, Earth observation modeling, or time series forecasting and low-level vision  are appreciated.
+Students with good foundations in the foundation model, earth observation modeling, time series forecasting, and low-level vision  are appreciated.

 # 🔥 News